Secret Passageways And Caves Beneath Nottingham Castle

-Nottingham was once known as Tigguo Cobauc, meaning "place of caves" or "a place of cave dwellings."
-It was referred to as such by The Bishop of Sherborne Asser in "The Life of King Alfred" (893AD).
-The City of Caves, where Nottingham sits, was carved into very soft sandstone rock with simple tools.
+Nottingham was once known as Tigguo Cobauc meaning "Place of Caves" and was referred to as such by the Bishop of Sherborne Asser in "The Life of King Alfred" (893AD).

 Digging of subterranean cave dwellings, underground bowling alleys, painstakingly chiseled tunnels, and jail cells began long ago and served many purposes.